School of Medical Technology

 Careers in medical technology are found in hospital laboratories, forensic laboratories, reference laboratories, molecular diagnostics, veterinary offices, doctor’s offices, management, industry, pharmaceutical and cosmetics industries, medical sales, and educational and research institutions.

-Medical Technologists Are in High Demand
+Medical Laboratory Scientists Are in High Demand

-Medical technologists are in extremely high demand, according to the ASCP.
+Medical Laboratory Scientists are in extremely high demand, according to the ASCP.
 While there is a shortage in all medical laboratory careers, medical technologists have the highest vacancy rate of all lab careers, at 10.4 percent, with continued growth in the field anticipated through 2016.
 Source: Bureau of Labor Statistics, U.S. Department of Labor, Career Guide to Industries, 2008-09 Edition, Health Care.

 The Lexington Medical Center School of Medical Technology is accredited through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) since 2003.